Floyd Mayweather Jr. Fights Japanese Kickboxer Tenshin Nasukawa On New Years Eve

 Floyd Mayweather Jr. unveiled plans to return to the fight game, over the weekend, with a cryptic photograph that he posted to social media after announcing the upcoming event via a press conference aired live from Tokyo.

 ESPN reports that undefeated Japanese kickboxing sensation, Tenshin Nasukawa, will be Mayweather’s opponent in a December 31 showdown set to take place at the Saitama Super Arena in Saitama, Japan.
-Many of the details about the bout, including the weight limit Mayweather and Nasukawa will meet at, the number of rounds they are scheduled to fight, and the rules of engagement for the matchup remain undetermined.
-Neither has information been released on how the battle will be broadcasted or how much each man stands to earn.
+Many of the details about the bout, including the weight limit Mayweather and Nasukawa will meet at, the number of rounds they are scheduled to fight, and the rules of engagement for the matchup, remain undetermined.
+Neither has information been released on how the battle will be broadcast or how much each man stands to earn.
 But what is known at this point is that a deal has indeed been reached to make the affair official under the promotion of the Rizin Fighting Federation.

 “This particular bout is a special bout as far as we’re giving the people something they’ve never seen before.
 The world has never seen Mayweather compete live in Tokyo,” Mayweather said while sitting several feet away from Nasukawa during their YouTube streamed presser.
 “Throughout the years, I’ve seen a lot of fans from Japan come to Las Vegas and come to the U.S., but me and my team said let’s do something different.
 Let’s go over to Japan,” he said.